ozataman/data-validator/README.md

 # Data.Validator

 ## Introduction
+Validation of data is a common use case in many applications.
+Examples include parsing of user submitted forms in web applications and various data processing applications where it is required that the data is imported/read in a pre-determined way.

+## Status
 This library is very much experimental at this point, but is meant for practical real-world data validation applications.